zx0223winner/TreeTuner/Tutorial/TreeTuner_file_examples/Step11-14_coarse_tuning/color_tree/readme.txt

 # Make sure to decomepress "clps_taxonomic_info_clean.txt.zip" at first.
-# Cause GitHub do not allow file size larger than 25Mb
+# Cause GitHub do not allow file size larger than 25Mb to be uploaded.